ollelauribostrom/rebus/README.md

 The only thing that is required to get started is git.
 Make sure you have it installed on your computer by running `git --version` in your terminal.
 If you do not have git installed, [install it](https://help.github.com/articles/set-up-git/).

-## Experienced developers

-If you are an experienced developer, skip the tutorial and look the [contributing file](https://github.com/ollelauribostrom/rebus/blob/master/.github/CONTRIBUTING.md) to see how you can contribute.
+If you are an experienced developer, look at the [CONTRIBUTING file](https://github.com/ollelauribostrom/rebus/blob/master/.github/CONTRIBUTING.md) to see how you can contribute.

 ## Fork this repo